InsightsInsight - Charities, Wills and Probate - UPDATED: December 10, 2021 12:00 am

 In times of emergency, especially when the focus is on stopping the spread of a virus and lockdowns, charities work around the clock to provide support to those in need.

-Now, with Christmas fast approaching, we will start to see people giving that little bit extra to charities, so why not make it a permanent thing and put a gift into your Will?
+Now, with Christmas fast approaching, we will start to see people giving that little bit extra to charities, so why not leave a lasting legacy and put a gift into your Will?

 Benefits of gifting to charity in your Will